Investigation into whether Heads of Council in West Parry Sound have been holding illegal closed meetings including on February 19, 2015

 Ombudsman of Ontario, Investigation into whether a Committee of Council for the City of Hamilton held an illegal meeting on July 25, 2014 (November 2014) at para 42, online.

-Local Authority Services, Report to the Corporation of the County of Bruce Regarding the Investigation of Alleged Improperly Closed Meetings of County Council (July 2014), online.
+Local Authority Services, This link opens in a new tabReport to the Corporation of the County of Bruce Regarding the Investigation of Alleged Improperly Closed Meetings of County Council (July 2014), online.

 Ibid at 6-7.